This post may contain affiliate links. See our affiliate disclosure for more.

 Running a business on a cash basis has lots of perks.
 For starters, you don’t have to pay the credit or debit card transaction fees.
 Secondly, you always have cash on hand.

 A cash-upfront system has limitations, though.
-For example, banks will charge you to deposit money in your bank account.
+For example, some banks will charge you to deposit money in your bank account.
 Moreover, you might face issues if you are operating in a market where clients have limited capital.

 Delayed payment terms like net 30 help companies with clients or customers who don’t have the money to pay for goods or services upfront.
 Moreover, your ability to extend the credit can make all the difference when a potential customer chooses between multiple vendors.